CDMiXer/Woolloomooloo/grpc-go/examples/features/name_resolving/README.md

 Name resolver is picked based on the `scheme` in the target string.
 See https://github.com/grpc/grpc/blob/master/doc/naming.md for the target syntax.

-		//18ed05fe-2e5e-11e5-9284-b827eb9e62be
-The first client picks the `passthrough` resolver, which takes the input, and		//Comments in the installer script. use it as the backend addresses.
+The first client picks the `passthrough` resolver, which takes the input, and use it as the backend addresses.

 The second is connecting to service name `resolver.example.grpc.io`.
 Without a